 With sensitive data at risk, the need for secure storage and transmission that complies with regulatory mandates among varied industries is critical.
 Although necessary, these mandates often prove difficult to implement.
 One of the best ways to prepare for threats and successfully comply with data protection regulations is with the HITRUST CSF®.
 HITRUST has become a widely adopted security and privacy framework across industries globally.

-What Is HITRUST CSF Certification?
+What Is HITRUST Certification?

-HITRUST CSF Certification means an organization has partnered with an authorized HITRUST External Assessor to pass a comprehensive security evaluation.
+HITRUST Certification means an organization has partnered with an authorized HITRUST External Assessor to pass a comprehensive security evaluation.
 Certification confirms that the organization has met all industry regulations while maintaining high standards of data loss prevention and information risk management.
 This helps set your organization apart from others within the industry.
 Certification verifies that industry leaders put security and consumer transparency first.

 The process is detailed, time-consuming, and intense, but will ultimately set your organization up for success.
 That’s why it’s considered the gold standard for compliance in healthcare and a wide range of industries with regulatory compliance standards.
-Achieving HITRUST CSF Certification shows that your company took to the time to meet all regulatory requirements of the HITRUST CSF.
+Achieving HITRUST Certification shows that your company took to the time to meet all regulatory requirements of the HITRUST framework.

-How to Get HITRUST CSF Certification
+How to Get HITRUST Certification

 When getting started, the key is solid preparation.
 Most organizations seek assistance from an Authorized HITRUST External Assessor, or certification partner, who helps determine the scope, type of assessment needed, and the controls to address.
 Defining the scope of the assessment is a key first step.
 It defines which business units and subsidiaries are affected, as well as what is covered by controls.
 If the scope isn’t properly outlined, there are likely to be too many or too few requirements to reach certification.
 Careful scoping helps your organization save time and money as you prepare for the HITRUST assessment process.

 This process has four main phases: readiness, remediation, validated assessment and the HITRUST Quality Assurance review.
-The culmination of the HITRUST CSF assessment process is certification.
+The culmination of the HITRUST assessment process is certification.

 The readiness step starts with a readiness assessment.
 The readiness assessment can be completed using the HITRUST MyCSF tool.